 His work has appeared in The Star-Ledger, PC Magazine, Faith & Family, Atlantic City, Mercator’s World, The Thomas Wolfe Review, Fortean Times, Shaman’s Drum, BookPage, AudioFile, Mystery Scene, Armchair Detective, and many other newspapers, anthologies, magazines, and journals, as well as on websites like Gamespot, CNet, IGN, DVDReview, and many others.
 He blogs about gaming at State of Play (currently on hiatus).

-He is Editor-at-Large at Games Magazine, and has written the “Game Theory” column for Maximum PC for over 16 years.
+He was Editor-at-Large at Games Magazine for 14 years and has written the “Game Theory” column for Maximum PC for over 17 years.

 For the past 8 years, he has also been a religion writer, contributing stories and reviews to the National Catholic Register, Catholic News Service, Catholic World Report, and Our Sunday Visitor.